A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Model Description

 Here $E_c=10^{-4}$~V/m is the critical electric field, $J_c=236$~MA/m$^{2}$ is the critical current density, and $n=25$ is the power-law exponent characterizing the superconducting material.
 In general, both $n$ and $J_c$ depend on temperature and magnetic field; here, they are assumed constant for simplicity.
 Being this constitutive equation highly nonlinear, the resulting problem is also highly nonlinear, which represents a significant challenge when solving it numerically.

-We investigate the current density distribution induced by the magnetic field generated by nearby AC cables.
-Specifically, the magnetic field is assumed to be oriented in the $y$-direction, produced by the current flowing through an AC cable.
+We investigate the current density distribution induced by an external time-varying magnetic field.
+Specifically, the magnetic field is assumed to be oriented in the $y$-direction.
 This external field is modeled as:

-where $B_0$ is the magnetic field amplitude, which depends on both the AC current amplitude and the relative distance between the AC cable and the \gls{corc} under study, and $f=50$~Hz is the frequency.
+where $B_0$ is the magnetic field amplitude , and $f=50$~Hz is the frequency.
 According to Faraday’s law of induction, this time-varying magnetic field induces an electric field:

 For the given magnetic field orientation, the induced electric field can be expressed as

 This induced electric field acts as the external excitation driving the current distribution in the superconducting tapes.